Maximum break: World Snooker Championship maximums

-There have been 15 maximums made at the World Championship—at the Crucible Theatre in Sheffield, England—by 11 players.
-Thorburn was followed by Jimmy White, Stephen Hendry (three times), Ronnie O'Sullivan (three times), Mark Williams, Ali Carter, John Higgins, Neil Robertson, Kyren Wilson, Mark Selby and Mark Allen.
-There have also been eight maximums made during qualifying for the World Championship, by six players.
-These were by Robert Milkins (twice), Gary Wilson, Liang Wenbo, Graeme Dott, Noppon Saengkham and Jackson Page (twice in the same match).
+There have been 15 maximums made at the main stage of the World Championship—staged at the Crucible Theatre in Sheffield, England—by 11 different players.
+Thorburn made the first, followed by Jimmy White, Stephen Hendry (three times), Ronnie O'Sullivan (three times), Mark Williams, Ali Carter, John Higgins, Neil Robertson, Kyren Wilson, Mark Selby and Mark Allen.
+Another eight maximums have been made during World Championship qualifying matches, by six players: Robert Milkins (twice), Gary Wilson, Liang Wenbo, Graeme Dott, Noppon Saengkham and Jackson Page (twice in the same match).

 Multiple maximums

 More than one official maximum break has been compiled in the same event on more than twenty occasions.
 The first tournament with more than one maximum break was the 1992 Matchroom League, in which John Parrott and Stephen Hendry each made a 147 break.
 The first time that two maximum breaks were made in the same ranking tournament was at the 1999 British Open, where Jason Prince made one during qualifying and Graeme Dott at the main event.
 This was repeated at the 2000 Scottish Open, with Stephen Maguire in qualifying and Ronnie O'Sullivan at the main event.
 The 2008 World Snooker Championship was the first event where two maximum breaks (by O'Sullivan and Carter) were televised.
 Two maximum breaks (by Neil Robertson and Noppon Saengkham) were also televised at the 2019 Welsh Open.

-Three official maximums at the same WPBSA (World Professional Billiards and Snooker Association) event have been achieved six times.
+Three official maximums at the same professional tournament have been achieved six times.
 The first was at the 2012 UK Championship, when Andy Hicks and Jack Lisowski both compiled one each in qualifying and John Higgins compiled one in the televised stages.
 The second time was at the 2017 German Masters, where Ali Carter and Ross Muir both compiled one each during qualifying and Tom Ford during the televised stages.
 The third time was at the 2024 Championship League by Kyren Wilson in Group 3, by John Higgins in Group 5, and by Joe O'Connor in Group 7.
 The fourth time was at the 2025 Championship League by Jak Jones in Group 2, by David Gilbert in Group 7, and by Mark Selby in the Winners' Group.
 The fifth time was at the 2025 Saudi Arabia Snooker Masters, with Thepchaiya Un-Nooh compiling one in his third-round match, and O'Sullivan making a brace in the semi-final.
 The sixth time was at the 2025 Xi'an Grand Prix, where Zhou Yuelong made one in qualifying, and both Judd Trump and Aaron Hill made maximums at the main stage.

+Five official maximums at the same event has been achieved once at the 2026 Championship League by Chris Wakelin, Matthew Selt, Xiao Guodong, Wu Yize, and Zhao Xintong.

-The 2012 FFB Snooker Open, 2017 German Masters, 2018 Paul Hunter Classic, 2025 Saudi Arabia Snooker Masters, and 2025 Xi'an Grand Prix are the only events where two maximums were made on the same day.
+The 2012 FFB Snooker Open, 2017 German Masters, 2018 Paul Hunter Classic, 2025 Saudi Arabia Snooker Masters, 2025 Xi'an Grand Prix, and 2026 Championship League are the only events where two maximums were made on the same day.